Watergate scandal: Resignation

 Following an August 7 meeting with Senate minority leader Hugh Scott, Senator Barry Goldwater, and House minority leader John Rhodes (pictured left), Nixon decided to resign.
 He left the White House on August 9 (right).

-On August 7, House minority leader Rhodes, Senate minority leader Hugh Scott, and Senator Goldwater—a respected Republican statesman—visited Nixon in the Oval Office and, although not explicitly urging his resignation, informed him that he did not have enough support to be acquitted.
+On August 7, 1974, House minority leader Rhodes, Senate minority leader Hugh Scott, and Senator Goldwater—a respected Republican statesman—visited Nixon in the Oval Office and, although not explicitly urging his resignation, informed him that he did not have enough support to be acquitted.
 Faced with the inevitability of his impeachment and removal, Nixon resolved to resign.

-In an August 8 Oval Office address, Nixon announced his resignation, the first of any U.S. president and effective at noon the following day, and his succession by Ford.
+In an August 8 Oval Office address, Nixon announced his resignation—the first of any U.S. president—effective at noon the following day, and his succession by then-Vice President Ford.
+(Note: Ford had succeeded Vice President Agnew after his resignation due to tax fraud.)
 Although he declared that he was not a "quitter", Nixon explained that he lacked support in Congress and had to "put the interest of America first".
 Jaworski noted that the farewell speech expressed no remorse.

 In the morning, Nixon and his family bid farewell to the White House staff in the East Room.
 They left on the presidential helicopter, Army One, for Maryland's Andrews Air Force Base, where they boarded Air Force One for California.
 (Note: After Ford's swearing-in, Air Force One reverted to callsign "SAM 27000" for Special Active Mission, designating a non-presidential military flight.)
 Ford delivered an 8-minute inauguration speech, also in the East Room, declaring that "our long national nightmare is over".
-Times resignation special sold 527,000 copies — the most of any newsweekly ever.
+Times resignation special sold 527,000 copies—the most of any newsweekly ever.